Laszabo/ets-forecasting-model-excel/README.md

 ## 📌 Attribution

-This project was built to improve internal decision-making around energy fee forecasting.
+This project was built to improve internal decision-making around non-commodity energy fee forecasting.

 While ETS is an existing Excel function, I structured and validated this model from scratch — including framework logic, business integration, and fallback rules — to improve planning accuracy and internal credibility.

-> 📬 Reach out if you want to adapt this logic for other energy or regulated pricing domains.
+> 📬 Reach out if you want to adapt this logic for your energy or other regulated pricing domains.